Mc Pheeters Antique Militaria

 Additionally, as the uniforms were subjected to the rigors of the field, the army quickly discovered that the wear out period for cavalry and infantry uniforms was considerably shorter than it was for artillery and staff department uniforms.
 This resulted in a serious shortage of replacement uniforms for the mounted and foot troops, while an overabundance of artillery and staff uniforms sat unissued in storage.
 Due to the way in which this pattern of coat was trimmed, changing the color of the facings in order to meet the need for uniforms was not practical.

 The next phase in the evolution of a tropical weight cotton khaki uniform occurred the following year with the introduction of the uniform offered here, the Pattern 1899 Tropical Uniform.
 The standing collar of the Pattern 1898 Blouse was replaced with a more comfortable and less restrictive rolled collar.
 The waist belt was eliminated, and the pleat on the rear panel was replaced with a single center seam.
 The lower pockets were moved from the hips to the front, more or less in line with the breast pockets.
-The colored shoulder tabs continued in use, designed to be removable and easily replaced by the soldier and not requiring the talents of a tailor.
+The colored shoulder tabs continued in use, designed to be removable - easily replaced by the soldier and not requiring the talents of a tailor.
 Like the Second Pattern 1898 Blouse, the Pattern 1899 Blouse could be issued to a soldier in any branch of the service, and this amounted to a substantial cost savings.
 The Pattern 1899 Blouse continued the use of the US Army General Service Buttons used on the earlier khaki uniforms and wool blouses.

 NOTE: To say that photographing uniforms is a challenge is an understatement.
 In normal lighting, the cloth absorbs the light and none of the finer features or condition details can be seen clearly.
 In order to highlight the features and provide you with an accurate view of the material, I have to lighten the contrast of the photograph which in turn causes even colored cloth to appear faded or discolored when such is not the case.
 This uniform has an even khaki color throughout as is seen in the close up photographs.